 Receive a quote today!

 There have only been small changes that have occurred involving vowels, consonants, and digraphs.
-The only areas that have undergone significant change in the orthography are within the use of diacritics and silent consonants.
-A diacritic is defined as a sign, such as an accent or cedilla, which when written above or below a letter indicates a difference in pronunciation from the same letter when unmarked or differently marked.
-These two categories are still hold large differences between the Portuguese orthography and the Brazilian orthography.
+The only areas that have undergone significant changes in orthography are the use of diacritics and silent consonants.
+A diacritic is defined as a sign, such as an accent or cedilla, which, when written above or below a letter, indicates a difference in pronunciation from the same letter when unmarked or differently marked.
+These two categories still hold large differences between Portuguese orthography and Brazilian orthography.